 1.1.2.
 Bible Record

-I am unaware of any surviving family Bible record for the Schafer family.
-Will continue to reach out to extended family in hopes that one will be discovered.
+I am not aware of any surviving Bible record for the Shaw family that would record the birth of Elizabeth.
+Will continue to reach out to extended family in hopes that one will be found.

 1.1.3.
 Baptismal Record